tableflip/monitor-infrastructure/README.md

 - Install VirtualBox
 - Install Vagrant (`brew install vagrant`)
 - Install Ansible
 - You will need the vault password.
-Talk to your friendly neighborhood tableflipper.
+Talk to your friendly neighbourhood tableflipper.

 ## Usage